desoumyadeep/narative_visualization/readme.md

 >
 > How does it help the viewer transition to other scenes, to understand how the data connects to the data in other scenes?

-The Narative Structure used is Linear and Narative Layout used for the visualization is Slideshow with Annotated Chart.
+The Narative Structure used is Linear with Next, Previous and Restart buttons and Narative Layout used for the visualization is Slideshow with Annotated Chart.

 Two different page layout have been used for the visualization.